Best Hoka Running Shoes of 2025

 • Upper started flaking paint after one run

-This has been my go-to shoe this winter and spring for speed workouts and long runs when I know I’ll want to throw in some pickups or alternating miles.
+For our tester, this was a go-to shoe this winter and spring for speed workouts and long runs when they know they’ll want to throw in some pickups or alternating miles.
 They have bounce and handled well for at least 18 miles.
-While I haven’t personally taken them past that distance, I could for sure see them as ideal marathon shoes.
-As a bonus, the synthetic mesh upper does an excellent job of form-fitting around the foot for a secure ride even as you sprint.
+While we haven’t taken them past that distance, we could see them as ideal marathon shoes.
+As a bonus, the synthetic mesh upper is form-fitting around the foot for a secure ride even as you sprint.
 Our one qualm is that the stack height of 36 millimeters is almost too much.
 Almost.

 Best Hoka Running Shoes — Rocket X 2 — Testing